 What are the different types of Pediatric Tracheal Stenosis?

 There are two types of tracheal stenosis:

-- Congenital tracheal stenosis — a child is born with tracheal stenosis because the support system of the child’s trachea form incorrectly during development, causing airway narrowing.
+Congenital tracheal stenosis is a child is born with tracheal stenosis because the support system of the child’s trachea form incorrectly during development, causing airway narrowing.